Azure/azure-sdk-for-js/CONTRIBUTING.md

 - Git
 - Any of the [LTS versions of Node.js](https://nodejs.org/about/releases/)
+- A C++ compiler toolchain and Python (for compiling machine-code modules):
+  - Windows: Install the [Visual Studio Build Tools][buildtools] from Microsoft and [Python 3.9][python39windows] from the Microsoft Store.
+  - macOS: Install Xcode or the "Command Line Tools for XCode" (much smaller) from [Apple's developer downloads page](https://developer.apple.com/download/all/).
+  - Linux: Install Python and GCC/G++ (part of the `build-essential` package on Ubuntu-based distributions) using your distribution's package manager.

+    **On Linux, development headers for `libsecret` are also required.** Typically, these are available in a package called `libsecret-1-dev` (Debian/Ubuntu) or `libsecret-devel` (Fedora/Red Hat).
 - Rush 5.x
   - Install / update Rush globally via `npm install -g @microsoft/rush`.
   - Rush will automatically manage the specific version needed by this repo as long as you have any v5 version installed.